SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-cascading-dropdowns-in-web-part-properties.md

     ```console
     gulp serve
     ```

+    > [!NOTE]
+    > If this is your first time running the `gulp serve` command on your  workstation, you may need to run the `gulp trust-dev-cert` command first.

 1. In the web browser, add the **List items** web part to the canvas and open its properties.
 Verify that the value set for the **List** property is displayed in the web part body.